Asana/typed-react/README.md

 [![NPM Version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage][coveralls-image]][coveralls-url]

-A binding layer between React and TypeScript.
-React currently uses a `createClass` function which takes in a component specification and then binds the value of `this`.
-Unfortunately TypeScript does not support that currently but there are several proposals to do that in the future.
-React moving to a world which supports ES6 classes will also make this unnecessary.
-In the meantime, this library quite simple provides a class to extend and factory function to convert the prototype for `createClass`.

-This library will change dramatically with the release of React 0.13.
-The goal will be to provide traditional React semantics, such as Mixins with the new ES6 style classes.
+A binding layer between React and TypeScript for the `React.createClass` syntax.
+With React 0.13, you can use ES6 classes to inherit from React components.
+This works well with TypeScript and you can just use the [type definitions][type-definitions] in DefinitelyTyped.
+The inheritance path has some different functionality so you may still want to use the `React.createClass` pattern.
+TypedReact can help you implement that pattern by providing a dummy parent class and a set of functions to appropriately extract the prototype for `React.createClass`

 ## Installation